AryaMayekar/Snap-Price-price-comparision-using-n8n-/README.md

      ```bash
      ngrok http 5000
      ```
-   - Copy the generated https:// URL and paste it into the final HTTP Request nodes of the n8n workflow.
+   - Copy the generated https:// URL and paste it into the final HTTP Request nodes of the n8n workflow (also dont forgot to add /scrape for amazon and /scrapeFlipkart for flipkart at the end of the url).

 2. Import the n8n workflow
    - Go to your n8n web editor (e.g. n8n.cloud).